-Given the potential for highly localized variation in exposure to natural hazards exacerbated by climate change, this literature highlights the need to focus on policies to manage climate impacts at not only the national level, but also the sub-national level (Goldsmith-Pinkham et al., 2021; Liao and Kousky, 2022).
-Levees offer one such policy with localized benefits; however, the existence of spillovers highlight the need to consider plausibly strategic interactions between such investments.
+A growing literature examines the public finance implications of climate impacts and adaptation policy.
+This work emphasizes the imperative for public provision of adaptation infrastructure and other policies to promote resiliency (Balboni, 2024; Barrage, 2020; Fried, 2022).
+Given the potential for highly localized variation in exposure to natural hazards exacerbated by climate change, this literature highlights the importance of climate adaptation policies at the sub-national level (Goldsmith-Pinkham et al., 2021; Liao and Kousky, 2022).
+Levees offer one such policy with localized benefits; however, the existence of spillovers underscores the need to consider plausibly strategic interactions between such investments.
 In this respect, our work relates to the broad literature on place-based policies that examines how strategic interactions can drive both governments' decisions to implement a policy and the policy's outcomes (Busso, Gregory and Kline, 2013; Mast, 2020).

 The remainder of the paper proceeds as follows.
-Section I provides detailed background on public policies to address flood risk in the US.
-Section II provides a high-level description of the data that we use in our analysis (additional detail is provided in Appendix A).
-Section III outlines our empirical design and Section IV provides our main results.
-We discuss our main results and provide additional context in Section V. Section VI concludes.
+Section 1 provides detailed background on public policies to address flood risk in the United States.
+Section 2 provides a high-level description of the data that we use in our analysis (additional detail is provided in Appendix A).
+Section 3 outlines our empirical design and Section 4 provides our main results.
+We interpret our primary results and provide additional context in Section 5.
+Section 6 concludes.

-I. Flood Risk Policy in the United States
+1 Flood Risk Policy in the United States